aadishv/aadishv.dev/src/content/posts/background.md

     >
     that allows OHS students to easily download Adobe Connect recordings.
-I am also currently working on adding AI summaries and chat features to improve students' experience when viewing class recordings. [<a href="https://github.com/aadishv/ohs-ac-utils/"
+I am also currently working on adding AI summaries and chat features to improve students' experience when viewing class recordings.
+It has 85 users and counting; impressive since my target audience is only ~700 people at OHS, many of which don't even need the tool! [<a href="https://github.com/aadishv/ohs-ac-utils/"
       >code</a
     >]